KevynUtopia/Social-Network-Mining/README.md

 + Initial_Tuning.ipynb: Our initial trials to fintune the parameters of deepwalk and node2vector
 + Best_Model.ipynb: Tuning hyperparameters of epochs and learning rate of word2vector, and find the best model to finish out prediction task.

+## Results:
+our best model performs 0.9391 in its AUC-ROC score.

 ## Reminder
 When checking our code, please follow the above instruction.
 The most important file which contains out final result is **Best_Model.ipynb**